Safety Propeller Wins 2009 Australian Invention of the Year Award

 - Reasonable Expectations in Licensing the Safety Propeller

 - How Big is the Recreational Boat Propeller Market?

 - June – August 2010 – Dozens of articles mentioned Colin’s upcoming 24 August 2010 presentation at the Marine Safety Conference 2010 in Perth Australia as part of their coverage of the conference.

 - 14 April 2010 “Marine Safety Conference Program Now Online” Yachte.com.au reports Colin Chamberlin and his Environmental Safety Propeller and other innovators will be on the program at the upcoming sixth conference of the National Marine Safety Committee (NMSC).
 The conference theme will be, “Safe Passage to a Marine Nation” on August 22-24 2010 .
-Its preliminary program is now online at www.nmsc.gov.au.
+Its preliminary program was online at nmsc.gov.au.